We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Andrew Palermo - About the Author

 Andrew is the Founder and Editor-in-Chief of Prudent Reviews.
-He’s studied consumer buying behavior for 10+ years and has managed marketing campaigns for over a dozen Fortune 500 brands.
-When he’s not testing the latest home products, he’s spending time with his family, cooking, and doing house projects.
+He began his career in marketing, managing campaigns for dozens of Fortune 500 brands.
+In 2018, Andrew founded Prudent Reviews and has since reviewed 600+ products.
+When he’s not testing the latest cookware, kitchen knives, and appliances, he’s spending time with his family, cooking, and doing house projects.
 Connect with Andrew via emailLinkedIn, or the Prudent Reviews YouTube channel.

 Leave a Comment